Wednesday, December 24, 2008

 The office of the bill's sponsor, Senator Buehrer, 1st Senate District in the NW corner of Ohio (Ohio Senate district map), was extremely helpful to me.

-coverage of the hearings which has a positive mention of ORPA.
+The Buckeye Firearms Association has coverage of the hearings which has a positive mention of ORPA.
 Also, The Ready Line has coverage.

 Here is a relatively short story from a Cleveland television station (no mention of ORPA, sorry).